firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 This specifies parameters to pass to the compiler (Golden Gate).
 Notably, PLATFORM_CONFIG can be used to enable debugging tools like assertion synthesis, and resource optimizations like instance multithreading.
-Critically, it also calls out the host-platform (e.g., F1 or Vitis) to compile against: this defines the widths of internal simulation interfaces and specifies resource limits (e.g., how much DRAM is available on the platform).
+Critically, it also calls out the host-platform (e.g., F1) to compile against: this defines the widths of internal simulation interfaces and specifies resource limits (e.g., how much DRAM is available on the platform).